 REBECCA TAY, Editorial Director, THEOUTNET.COM

-4. We often stay at the Ibiza Rocks House at Pikes, which is a quirky little boutique hotel.
-I especially love their breakfast, which is serves in the restaurant that overlooks the pool - which had its own little cameo in George Michael's Club Tropicana video!
+, which is a quirky little boutique hotel.
+I especially love their breakfast, which is serves in the restaurant that overlooks the pool – which had its own little cameo in George Michael’s Club Tropicana

 5. The beaches in Ibiza are like nowhere else in the world.
 There’s something about the Mediterranean currents around the island that magically keeps the water crystal clear.
 I have a lot of favourite beaches – Cala Comte for the sunset views, Las Salinas for the people watching and soft white sand, and Es Cavallet and Cala Pada for their slightly calmer, quieter vibe.